JoramSoch/TIME/README.md

 ### Step 4: receiver decrypts message

 Finally, the message comes back to the receiver (as a string representing a matrix) and receiver's key is used to produce the inverse of the original receiver encryption matrix which is left-multiplied with the encrypted message matrix.
-Now, the receiver encryption has been removed and the matrix is converted from matrix format back to original message string.
+Now, the receiver encryption has been removed and the message is converted back from matrix to string.

 ```matlab
 mess_dec = receiver_decrypt(mb, receiver_key)